zimolzak/birthday-party/list.md

 Many of these are very fun, but either I don't "need" them, or I would use them but not all that often.
 I would be very happy to receive any of them!

+- **Fountain pen.** (I have kind of a lot now, but I always like others.)
+Get one with a "converter" or "large capacity."
+Nib size = Stub 1.1 or 1.5 (kinda want 1.5).
+Brands I do *not* have but would be interested to try: Monteverde, Sheaffer, Kaweco.
+Brand I have but I like because it holds a lot: Twsbi (just don't get the mint green colored body).

+- **Ink** for fountain pen.
+I know I like the brand called Sailor.
+Get something "dark enough" that is not green or pure black.
+20 mL is a reasonable size.
+Avoid inks with stuff like sparkles mixed in.

+- **Short sleeve button-front** shirt, casual, all cotton.
+Usually size large.
+Especially Brooks Brothers regular fit (blue label) with button-down collar.

 - Video games for PS5
     - Gran Turismo 7